Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 7. Make your website easy to read

-Font choice and line spacings are important elements of your overall website design – and an important factor to consider when trying to reduce viewer friction.
+Font choice and line spacings are important elements of your website design – and an important factor to consider when trying to reduce viewer friction.

 If your audience can’t easily read the copy on your website, they probably won’t waste their time trying.